Abeer Gulal

 Abeer Gulal is an Indian Marathi language television series which is produced by Gul Khan under the banner of 4 Lions Films.
-The series premiered from 27 May 2024 by replacing Kavyanjali - Sakhi Savali airing on Colors Marathi.
+The series premiered from 27 May 2024 by replacing Kavyanjali – Sakhi Savali which aired on Colors Marathi.
 It stars Akshay Kelkar, Gayatri Datar and Payal Jadhav in lead roles.
 It is an official remake of Kannada TV series Lakshana.
 It ended on 24 November 2024 completing 179 episodes.

 Plot

 Shree and Shubhra, swapped at birth, face a life-altering revelation when the nurse responsible awakens from a coma.
 As they grapple with their newfound identities, fate intertwines their paths through Agastya, a wealthy hotelier's son seeking local cuisine knowledge.
 Living together, they confront their pasts, bridging divides and embracing their true selves amidst swirling complexities.